maciejk77/player-card/README.md

 ### Problems
 - UI need a bit of work, lost bottom margin between gray divs with label and stats
 - Challenging to get the exact order of elements from the stats portion of JSON object into UI
-- Challenging to get calculations to work on dynamically changed data, to get stats e.g. goals per match etc.

 ## Things to consider